waku-org/js-waku/packages/rln/README.md

 ## Smart Contract Type Generation

 We use `wagmi` to generate TypeScript bindings for interacting with the RLN smart contracts.

 When changes are pushed to the `waku-rlnv2-contract` repository, run the following script to fetch and build the latest contracts and generate the TypeScript bindings:

 ```
-./generate_contract_abi.sh
+npm run setup:contract-abi
 ```

+Note that we commit/bundle the generated typings, so it's not necessary to run this script unless the contracts are updated.

 ## Usage